No one thought it was possible when cannabis was first legalized, but there is a growing problem in the cannabis industry: expired inventory.

 Unfortunately, some states have been a little too effective at creating an inventory before demand has a chance to catch up.
-Even Canopy Growth, the world’s largest cannabis company, is shutting down over half it’s greenhouses.
+Even Canopy Growth, the world’s largest cannabis company, is shutting down over half its greenhouses.
 Partly to grow outdoors, now that this is legal, but also because they are producing more buds than anyone knows what to do with.
-And the excess is expiring in storage.
+And despite their best bookkeeping and inventory management efforts, the excess is expiring in storage.

 This is a problem for dozens of cannabis grow-ops across the country.
 When demand doesn’t meet the cannabis plant’s incredible ability to produce, you wind up with expired extra. now let’s talk about what that expired cannabis inventory is really costing you, and why to trim your production to meet local demand.

 - Climate Control